 The Naval Postgraduate School provides graduate research assistant opportunities for these community college students, providing a “kick-start” when the students transfer to a 4-year university.

-There have been 85 interns, 100% of whom have gone on to 4-year universities to study towards a STEM degree.
-There will be 27 interns at the Naval Postgraduate School during the summer of 2014.
+There have been 124 interns, 95% of whom have gone on to 4-year universities to study towards a STEM degree.
+There were 22 interns at the Naval Postgraduate School during the summer of 2014.
 For more information on the program, visit http://nps.edu/Cebrowski/STEM/3C.html.

 The Undergraduate Research Opportunities Center (UROC) trains, supports, and engages students in undergraduate research.
 UROC students work on relevant and innovative research projects at regional research institutions.
 Their work is guided by a research mentor and is supported by extensive training in research proposal writing, presentation skills, communication skills, professionalism, and graduate school preparedness.
 Students are also given the opportunity to communicate their work to the academic community through presentations and publications.
 Taken together, these experiences prepare the students for successful academic or professional careers.